trueos/pcbsd/src-qt5/docs/sysadmclient.rst

 *volume1/backups*.

 When finished, click "Apply", Life Preserver will check that it can connect to the backup server and will prompt for the password of "User Name".
-A second pop-up message will remind you to save the SSH key to a USB stick (as described in :ref:`Life Preserver Options`) as this key is required for
-:ref:`Restoring the Operating System`.
+A second pop-up message will remind you to save the SSH key to a USB stick as this key is required for :ref:`Restoring the Operating System`.

 .. note:: if you don't receive the pop-up message asking for the password, check that the firewall on the backup system, or a firewall within the network, is